thecmart/manuals/Tutorials/Manual 4 Creating a firebase UI login for you app.md

 2. Open the `activity_main.xml` file.
 You do this by going into the folder `app` on the left, then `src`, then `main`, then `res`, then `layout`, and finally click on `activity_main.xml`.

-3. Click on the button `Text` in the middle of the screen, then erase all the code you see, and copy the following code into it:
+3. Click on the button `Text` in the middle of the screen, then erase all the code you see, and copy the following code into it.
+This will create the layout for the button that you can then use for the sign in.

    ```
     <?xml version="1.0" encoding="utf-8"?>